Should Ontario Change How It Manages Black Bear Hunting?

 Why This Matters

 Hunt black bears in Ontario?
 These changes could affect where and when you can hunt.
+Run a bear hunting tourism business?
+The new permit system could shift how opportunities are allocated.
 Live in bear country?
-Population targets will shape how many bears roam your area.
-Run a hunting tourism business?
-The new permit system could change your client allocation.
+Population targets will shape how many bears are in your area for years to come.

 What Could Change

-New population targets would set upper and lower limits for bear numbers in each region.
-Hunting cubs or mothers with cubs would be banned in fall, not just spring.
-A new permit draw system could replace the current first-come approach in some areas.
-Tourism operators may gain or lose hunting opportunities depending on their location.
+Ontario would set specific population targets for black bears in each region.
+Hunting cubs and mothers with cubs would be banned in fall, not just spring.
+A new permit draw system could limit resident hunting in some areas to help populations recover.
+Tourism operators may gain or lose hunting opportunities depending on their area.

 Key Issues

-• What should the population targets be for black bears in your region?
+• What should the target black bear population be in your region?

-• Should protections for cubs and mothers extend to the fall hunting season?
+• Should protections for cubs and mothers extend to fall hunting season?

 • How should hunting permits be distributed between residents and tourism operators?